Clamepending/ZirconTutorial/content/posts/Robotics.md

 Pushing the button labeled pin 9 should change the number being printed.

-## Problem

-Modify the above program to print out the sensor data of the right pushbutton (connected to pin 10 instead of 9).
+Modify the program to print out the sensor data of the right pushbutton (connected to pin 10 instead of 9).

 You should see the numbers react in real time when you press the button.